 Flexible & Secure

-With the ability to deliver effective and accurate survey mine plans through an easy to use powerful 3D graphics engine, it also alleviates tedious manual labour by providing automated workflows that can be aligned to your company’s specific needs – completely customisable to every individual.
-Amine addresses the needs of on-site survey staff, consultants and contractors whilst being flexible enough to be used for any commodity, orebody and underground mining method.
+With the ability to deliver effective and accurate survey mine plans through an easy to use powerful 3D graphics engine, it also alleviates tedious manual labour by providing automated workflows that can be aligned to your company’s specific need – completely customisable to every individual.
+Amine addresses the need of on-site survey staff, consultants and contractors whilst being flexible enough to be used for any commodity, orebody and underground mining method.

 A comprehensive suite of tools specially dedicated to underground surveyors.